rhysmoggs/boutique_ado_v1/README.md

 copy the website url from the address bar go to Stripe's website > Developers (top-right) > Webhooks (left menu) > Add an Endpoint button.
 "Endpoint URL": paste_your_website_address_here/checkout/wh/
+PREVIOUS ERROR, ALTHOUGH THE WEB ADDRESS/URL WAS CORRECT, IT WAS DIFFERENT WHEN COMPARING WH AND SERVER ADDRESS AT A LATER POINT.
-Select events then tick the box for Select all events, then Add events button.
+ALSO, MAKE SURE THE GITPOD WORKSPACE IS SHARED (BOTTOM, WHEN SHARING E.G. FOR OTHERS TO LOOK AT YOUR GITPOD) Select events then tick the box for Select all events, then Add events button.
 Add entpoint button.
 "Reveal" the 'Signing secret', and copy it.